TRD 4Runner Aftermarket Exhaust

-Aftermarket exhaust kits for 4Runners are one of the easiest upgrades and 4Runner mods to install.
-They also offer a world of difference in power performance.
+Aftermarket exhaust systems for 4Runners are one of the easiest upgrades and 4Runner mods to install.
+If you have a couple guys and a few spare hours on the weekend, you can knock it out pretty quick.
+Exhaust systems also offer a world of difference in power performance.

-The exhaust mechanism can be an afterthought for many Toyota 4Runner, Tacoma and Tundra owners.
+The exhaust mechanism can be an afterthought for many Toyota 4Runner owners, but to those of you doing research on it, you understand!
 There’s a common assumption that as long as the exhaust isn’t blocked, it’s doing its job just fine.
 Actually, the exhaust system is crucial to your 4Runner Engine Performance.
 It’s not just a pipe that lets the waste gasses out of your car; it’s an essential step to the combustion process.

 No, they don’t.
 What sucks about some of the TRD options on a 4Runner is that there aren’t that many.
 There is no 5th Gen 4Runner TRD Supercharger and there is no TRD Catback Exhaust system.
 TRD (Toyota Racing Development) makes an exhaust system for the newer Tundra and the 2017 Tacoma but not for the 4Runner?